Skip to main content

 Causes and risk factors for pleuropulmonary blastoma

-Pleuropulmonary blastoma is caused by certain changes in the way lung cells function, especially how they grow and divide into new cells.
+Pleuropulmonary blastoma is caused by certain changes to the way lung cells function, especially how they grow and divide into new cells.
 Often, the exact cause of these cell changes is unknown.
-To learn more about how cancer develops, see What Is Cancer?
+Learn more about how cancer develops at What Is Cancer?

 A risk factor is anything that increases the chance of getting a disease.
 Children with a change in the DICER1 gene or a family history of DICER1 syndrome may be at an increased risk of pleuropulmonary blastoma.
 DICER1 syndrome is a rare genetic disorder that may cause a goiter, polyps in the colon, and tumors of the ovary, cervix, testicle, kidney, brain, eye, and lining of the lung.
 Not every child with these risk factors will develop a pleuropulmonary blastoma.
 And it will develop in some children who don't have a known risk factor.